Facts about Chrome Plating – Process, Types, and Applications

 Satin Chrome Plating

-Satin chrome is different in that it offers a matte, non-shiny, and polished look as compared to shiny chrome.
+Satin chrome differs in that it offers a matte, non-shiny, and polished appearance compared to shiny chrome.
 Brush the surface of a base metal, then deposit a thin layer of chromium over it.
 This method normally utilizes a standard chromium bath, but the final step involves making the smooth, satin surface.

-Satin chrome coating can be applied to car parts, door handles, and kitchen utensils to achieve a subtle, elegant look.
-It offers reasonable corrosion resistance and surface hardness and is typically ideal for those situations where appearance and function are almost equally important but necessitate a coating.
+A satin chrome coating can be applied to car parts, door handles, and kitchen utensils to achieve a subtle, elegant appearance.
+It offers reasonable corrosion resistance and surface hardness, making it typically ideal for situations where appearance and function are equally important and necessitate a coating.

 Micro-Porous Chrome Plating

-Microcracked chrome differs from micro-porous chrome but focuses on making tiny pores and not cracks on the surface.
+Microcracked chrome differs from micro-porous chrome, focusing on creating tiny pores rather than surface cracks.
 Adding certain additives to the chromium bath induces the formation of micro-pores in the chrome layer.

 Lubrication microspores improve friction reduction and extend the life of engine bearings and gear shafts.